DCUBEDcode/dcubed-hugo/content/about/_index.md

 ---
-title: About us
+title: "About us"
+intro: "DCUBED is a Brisbane based web bunch of talented human beings who specialise in creating top notch web applications"
 ---

-## DCUBED is a Brisbane based web bunch of talented human beings who specialise in creating top notch web applications
+Test